How do you get a death certificate in Australia?

 The death certificate is the official government record of a death.
 You will need it to close bank accounts, claim super and insurance, transfer property, and settle the estate.
-This guide covers how to get one, how many copies to order, and what to expect to pay in each state.
+How you get one, how many copies to order, and what you pay all vary by state.

 A death certificate is not the medical certificate